 The Model 3541 is designed for determination of fracture mechanics parameters such as JIC, KIC, R-curve, fatigue crack growth rate (da/dN), and testing to standards such as E1820, E399, E647, etc. These COD gages conform to the requirements of E1820 for JIC and R-curve determination.
 Special configurations are available to meet the requirements of ASTM E399 for fracture toughness (please consult the factory for these configurations).
 In addition, the modified groove design complies with E1820 tests where greater stability and accuracy results from the sharper groove root.

 The Model 3541 extensometers are strain gaged devices, making them compatible with any electronics designed for strain gaged transducers.
 Most often they are connected to a test machine controller.
 The signal conditioning electronics for the extensometer is typically included with the test machine controller or may often be added.
 In this case the extensometer is shipped with the proper connector and wiring to plug directly into the electronics.
 For systems lacking the required electronics, Epsilon can provide a variety of solutions, allowing the extensometer output to be connected to data acquisition boards, chart recorders or other equipment.

 - May be left on through specimen failure.

 - Full bridge, 350 ohm strain gaged design for compatibility with nearly any test system.

-- Fully enclosed gages to protect from accidental damage.
+- Fully enclosed gages are protected from accidental damage.